1946 La Paz riots: Villarroel resigns

 As the city found itself in a state of chaos, the only relatively peaceful place was the Palacio Quemado.
-The Palace was nearly empty, save for Villarroel, his aide Ballivián, undersecretary Uría, two or three ministers, the head of the Military House Colonel Luis Arce Pacheco, and Captain Ronald Monje Roca.
+The palace was nearly empty, save for Villarroel, his aide Ballivián, undersecretary Uría, two or three ministers, the head of the Military House Colonel Luis Arce Pacheco, and Captain Ronald Monje Roca.
 In the morning, a delegation of aviators of the Bolivian Air Force arrived to escort Villarroel to the El Alto Air Base "where they would not allow a fly to bother him".
 From there, they intended to fly him to seek asylum in Arica, Chile.
 Although his staff implored him to go, Villarroel remained indecisive until Captain Juan Moreira convinced him: "My colonel, you have not slept for three days.
-Therefore, your mind is not in a position to discern all the dangers that surround you here".
-Villarroel had already bade farewell to his collaborators and taken his coat when Colonel Nogales, his close friend and minister of government up until the day prior, expressed his opinion against the president's escape.
+Therefore, your mind is not in a position to discern all the dangers that surround you here."
+Villarroel had already bidden farewell to his collaborators and taken his coat when Colonel Nogales, his close friend and minister of government up until the day prior, expressed his opinion against the president's escape.
 After a few words with Captain Moreira, the airmen left without Villarroel.

 At around 11 a.m., Villarroel met with Eduardo Montes y Montes, the leader of the Liberal Party, who was an old friend and comrade in arms during the Chaco War.
 Montes later recounted that Villarroel asked him "What do you advise?" to which he replied: "That you resign, Mr. President".
-As Montes was leaving, Colonel Jorge Chávez informed him that the president was drafting his resignation and asked for him to stay and receive it.
+As Montes was leaving, Colonel Jorge Chávez informed him that the President was drafting his resignation and asked for him to stay and receive it.
 Montes waited for ten minutes before deciding to leave the building.
 Villarroel presented his resignation to General Dámaso Arenas, Commander-in-Chief of the Armed Forces.
 It read: "With the desire to contribute to the tranquillity of the country I resign from the position of Constitutional President of the Republic in the person of the Commander-in-Chief of the Armed Forces of the Nation".
 It is unclear whether Arenas was ever sworn in as president.
 At 1:30 p.m., Defense Minister Ángel Rodríguez issued an official statement announcing that Villarroel had resigned and that the government had been handed to a junta.